 What the April 2026 Rule Change Means for You

-On 15 April 2026, the UK wiring regulations get their biggest update in years (BS 7671 Amendment 4).
+On 15 April 2026, the UK wiring regulations got their biggest update in years (BS 7671 Amendment 4).
 This does not make plug-in solar legal on its own. you still need the product standard from BSI, expected in July.
 But without this update, plug-in solar could not happen at all.
 Here is what changed and why it matters if you are planning to buy a kit:

 1. You will be able to plug solar into a socket.
 Today, the rules say every solar system must be hard-wired by an electrician on its own circuit.
 That is what makes plug-in solar illegal right now.
 The April update introduces new rules (Chapter 708) for connecting small generators. including solar. alongside the grid.
 This is what allows BSI to approve plug-in kits for the first time.